Direct Access to Self Service for Grading

 Final grades for all students are due by noon (12:00 PM Central) on August 7.

 All submitted grades for students will be rolled into history the day before the commencement ceremony.
 Due to this roll, final grading may be temporarily unavailable during this time.

 Please note that ALL grades that are submitted into Self-Service or the final grade column of Blackboard at the time of a roll will be updated into academic history.
-This means that grades for these students can no longer be changed through the system and a grade change form (found in your dean’s office) will need to be completed and submitted to the Office of Admissions, Records and Registration.
+This means that grades for these students can no longer be changed through the system and a grade change form (found in your dean’s office) will need to be completed and submitted to the Office of the Registrar.

 Final Grading Window